DIDONEproject/musif/docs/source/File_loading.md

 # File loading

-musiF is mainly built on top of MusicXML files.
+musiFis mainly built on top of MusicXML files.
 Specifically, it uses music21 to parse them and a [caching system](./Caching.html) to cache the parsed objects and speed up successive parsing.